arnaudin/arnaudin.github.io/_projects/making-things.md

       The Hario Skerton is a good hand grinder for the price, but develops a wobble over time due to the wear of the metal shaft against a plastic part at a single point of contact.
 Ultimately this leads to uneven coffee grind sizes.

       I designed this simple pair of parts to hug the shaft at a second, lower point of contact.
-This prevents the shaft from wobbling, thus preventing wear and keeping the grind size consistent.
+This prevents the assembly from wobbling, thus reducing wear and keeping the grind size consistent.

       Download at [Thingiverse](https://www.thingiverse.com/thing:984399) or [Github](https://github.com/arnaudin/Printable-STL/tree/master/Hario%20Skerton%20Grinder%20Spacer%20Bearing).
 Also check out suneboe's remix [Thingiverse](https://www.thingiverse.com/thing:1640345)